 Drywood termite feces produces small dry pellets.
-The workers expel fecal pellets out of the nest through “kick-out” holes.
-The presence of pellets, sometimes found in piles that look similar to sawdust, is a characteristic sign of a Drywood termite infestation.
+The workers expel fecal pellets out of the nest through "kick-out" holes.
+The presence of pellets, sometimes found in piles that look similar to sawdust, are characteristic signs of a Drywood termites.

 You can also inspect wood surfaces above piles of fecal pellets and see the tiny kick-out holes.
 Hollow sounding wood and clicking noises are also indicators of a nest.

 Drywood Termite Damage

 Structural damage is the most expensive damage caused by Drywood termites.
 The problem is, you probably won't know your home is being eaten from the inside out for years.

 It happens gradually, and once you notice it, there is usually substantial damage.
 Think of all the wood in your home and where termites can hide inside of it-siding, flooring (including laminate and carpet), ceilings, attics, basements, foundations, walls, and furniture.
 This might require drywall repair or professional handyman services, to fix the damage.